telerik/kendo-ui-core/docs-aspnet-mvc/helpers/autocomplete/overview.md

 ### By Template Delegate

-The example below demonstrates how to subscribe to events by a template delegate.
+The following example demonstrates how to subscribe to events by a template delegate.

 ###### Example